If you want it, Kerblam it!

 • When the run ends (it finishes, it crashes or you kill it), Kerblam! will undo both actions: it moves different_input.csv back to its original place and renames input.csv.original back to input.csv.

-This effectively causes the makefile to run with different input data.
+This effectively causes the workflow to run with different input data.

 Careful that the output data will (most likely) be saved as the same file names as a "normal" run!